mascaldotfr/CoRT/CONTRIBUTING.md

 echo "Updated last commit date"
 ```

 Don't forget to make it executable.
-This will update the versoin for each
+This will update the version for each
 commit, including non user facing changes.